 When we say "story", all we really mean is a scenario from your past work experience that you've outlined in advance, so that you can use it in your responses to interview questions.
 For example, maybe you were able to get a past project back on track after it fell behind on deadlines - that would be a great story for your interviews.

-When you are preparing your stories, it's a good idea to refresh on the finer details of the project/situation to make sure you're ready to respond to any follow-up questions your interviewers might ask.
+When you are preparing your stories, it's a good idea to refresh yourself on the finer details of the project/situation to make sure you're ready to respond to any follow-up questions your interviewers might ask.
 You should also think about how you can summarize the main points of these experiences for your interviewers, so that you can communicate in a clear and concise way.
+Consult our leadership, people management, and program/project management primers for extra insights.

 3.1.2 System design interview questions preparation

 For system design interview questions, we recommend getting used to the step-by-step approach described in the video below.
 It was made by Amazon, but the advice is relevant whichever company you're interviewing for.

 Here is a summary of the approach: